Dave Rubin: Tenet Media investigation

-In 2019, Jacobin published an article describing Rubin as "intellectually lazy" and "an empty signifier through which repetitive talking points get a politically correct makeover for millennial conservatives."
-Since 2022, he has also been the subject of criticism from his own audience, largely in response to his announcement that he and his husband were having two children via surrogacy.
-His largely right-wing audience has vocally expressed opposition to both same-sex marriage and same-sex parenting.

-Affiliation with Russian disinformation campaign

 In September 2024, two Russian state media employees were charged with secretly funding almost $10 million to a Tennessee company for the production of political videos to benefit Russia by influencing the United States.
 The company's description matches that of Tenet Media, which had employed Rubin and other right-wing influencers.
 Rubin matches the indictment's description of "Commentator-1", who it alleges agreed to produce "four weekly videos that he would host and would be livestreamed by Tenet Media in exchange for $400,000 per month and a $100,000 signing bonus".
 In his response to the indictment on Twitter, Rubin stated that he was unaware of the company's connections to Russian funding and declared himself a victim of the alleged scheme.
-“The company never disclosed to the influencers – or to their millions of followers – its ties to [Russian state media company] RT and the Russian government,” US attorney general Merrick Garland said.
+"The company never disclosed to the influencers – or to their millions of followers – its ties to [Russian state media company] RT and the Russian government," US attorney general Merrick Garland said.

 Personal life

 Rubin publicly came out as gay in 2006, which he has referred to as his "defining moment".
 In December 2014, he became engaged to producer David Janet.
 The couple married on August 27, 2015.
 On March 16, 2022, Rubin and Janet announced that they were expecting two babies by surrogates.
 The first, a son named Justin Jordan, was born in August.
 Their second son was born in October.

-He once described himself as an agnostic or an atheist, but he said that he was no longer an atheist in December 2019.
+He once described himself as an agnostic, or an atheist, but he said that he was no longer an atheist in December 2019.
 In 2021, Rubin announced his intention to relocate from Los Angeles to Florida and moved to the greater Miami area.